Sergei Anshakov

-Sergei Anshakov (born January 13, 1984) is a Russian ice hockey left wing who is currently an unrestricted free agent.
-Anshakov was drafted by the Los Angeles Kings in the 2002 NHL Entry Draft.
+Sergei Anshakov (born January 13, 1984) is a Russian former ice hockey left wing.
+Anshakov was drafted by the Los Angeles Kings in the 2002 NHL entry draft.
 He began playing in the Russian Super League in 2002 with CSKA Moscow.
 In 2003, Anshakov was dealt with Martin Strbak to the Penguins for Martin Straka.

 On June 7, 2010 Anshakov was transferred from CSKA Moscow to Molot-Prikamie Perm of the Vysshaya Hokkeinaya Liga.
 He played ten regular season games with the team, scoring two goals and two assists.
 Anshakov also scored two goals in three post-season appearances during the 2010-11 VHL season.

-Anshakov is still an unrestricted free agent despite not playing in the 2011–12 season.
+Anshakov became an unrestricted free agent in 2011 and has not played professional hockey since his last VHL season.